ormesam/tracked/README.md

 This is the main feature of the app.
 It allows you to view your ride as a colour coded polyline on a map.
 Currently red is fastest and green is the slowest, the colours are relative to the top speed.
 A marker highlights the location of the top speed achieved on the ride.

-### Trails (Testing)
+### Trails

 Trails allow you to time yourself between two points and compare your results.

-### Jumps & Airtime (WIP)
+### Jumps & Airtime

 Tracked detects jumps using the devices accelerometer.
 It works by detecting when the device is in "freefall" and taking other factors into account, such as the speed.

-This feature is a work in progress.
+### Berm Detection (Idea)

+Allow users to track their angle through berms using the devices gyroscope.

+---

 I have put in thousands of hours into this project and I'm always on the lookout for keen mountain bikers to help test the app!
 If you fancy giving it a go drop me an email (details in profile) and I'll add you to the internal testers.